-Patello Femoral Pain syndrome, runners knee, jumpers knee, lateral tracking of the patella, knee cap pain, patello femoral knee pain
+Pain under or around the knee cap, patello femoral pain syndrome (PFPS), runners knee, jumpers knee, lateral tracking of the patella, knee cap pain, patello femoral knee pain

 Chondromalacia patella is a common running complaint for active people of all ages that involves pain and inflammation under or around the kneecap (patella).
 The kneecap sits on a shallow groove at the front of the knee.
 When the leg is bent the kneecap (patella) moves backwards and forwards in this groove.

-The most common cause of inflammation of the cartilage under the knee cap (chondromalacia patella) is the knee rotating inwards with walking and running and the knee cap being pulled to the side and not moving correctly in its shallow groove.
-This misalignment creates extra pressure and the cartilage under the kneecap becomes inflamed.
+The most common cause of inflammation of the cartilage under the knee cap (chondromalacia patella) is the knee rotating inwards with walking and running.
+The knee cap gets pulled to the side and is not moving correctly in its shallow groove.
+This misalignment creates extra pressure and the cartilage under the knee cap becomes inflamed.

 The two main causes of the knee rotating inwards excessively are:

-- The foot rolling inwards and causing the knee to follow and rotate inwards
+1. The foot rolling inwards and causing the knee to rotate inwards

-- Weak muscles around the hip that allow your hip to drop and knee to collapse inwards
+2. Weak glute muscles causing hip drop and the knee to collapse inwards.

 Chondromalacia Patellae Treatments: